 Courses are designed to prepare students beginning their careers to be competent and effective leaders, and mid-career students to enhance their capacities as managers and leaders.
 Within this program, students develop a research level necessary to set the foundation for clear data-driven decision making.
 The program balances research with an additional focus on the need for values and ethics in public policy.
 As a result, Hilbert's program is consistent with its mission.
 It is expected that Hilbert graduates will go on to lead with a level of competency and integrity second to none.

 Unique to Hilbert, the MPA: Health Administration curriculum includes an integrated research project threaded throughout the program.
 Unlike most graduate programs that ask for a final semester thesis, the Hilbert program allows for a more thorough application of theory and research since the project starts early in the program.
 The research acts as a foundation upon which to ground and challenge theory to a practical application, culminating in a final capstone major project.

 Students take one course at a time and move with a cohort, developing colleagues and friends.
 Cohorts remain together throughout the 16-month program, changing a course of study every five weeks to complete 12 sessions.

 The accelerated cohort model is convenient for individuals who are employed full time.

-Hilbert's program is even more convenient as classes will be held on Saturday's only from 9 a.m.until 3:30 p.m.
+Hilbert's program is even more convenient as on-campus classes will be held on Saturday's from 9 a.m.until 3:30 p.m.